jjasghar/chef-book/part1/02-vagrant.md

 VM must be created before running this command.
 Run `vagrant up` first.
 [~/vagrant/lucid32] %
 ```
 Because the machine is gone.
 You can simply run `vagrant up` to re-create it.
 You'll notice that the `test-file` nor vim is there anymore, and that's expected, you blew it up didn't you?
 I strongly suggest playing around with `vagrant` the [docs](http://docs.vagrantup.com/v2/) for version 2 are extremely straight forward, and you should spend the time to get comfortable with it.
-It'll make your chef experance so much better.
+It'll make your chef experience so much better.

 Bonus round: Try to set up an apache server/nginx server and use the [port forwarding](http://docs.vagrantup.com/v2/networking/forwarded_ports.html) with vagrant and be able to hit your http://localhost:8080 and see the default page for it.